MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 After you make the changes, return to the **Tasks** tab, select one of the following options for resuming the task, and then select **Send**:

 - **I have updated the quote** or **I have updated the order** - Select one of these options if you made changes to the quote or order.
 The agent generates a new PDF and email for the customer.
 - **Just resume** - Select this option if you didn't change the quote or order.
-The agent doesn't generate a new quote or order, and keeps the original email as before.
+The agent doesn't generate a new quote or order and keeps the original email as before.

 ![Shows the resume step acion on a sales order agent task.](media/soa-resume-step.png)